- Current Funding Opportunities

 - OJP Award Data

-This webpage is intended to identify some significant additional conditions that OJP may include in 2016 awards, in order to address various matters related to research, protection of human subjects, and confidentiality.
-These additional conditions are used as appropriate to supplement the "general conditions"included on virtually all OJP awards made in 2016.
+This webpage is intended to identify some significant additional conditions that OJP may include in FY 2017 awards, in order to address various matters related to research, protection of human subjects, and confidentiality.
+These additional conditions are used as appropriate to supplement the "General Conditions" included on virtually all OJP awards made in FY 2017.

 DOJ regulations (28 C.F.R.
 Part 46, "Protection of Human Subjects") protect the human subjects of federally-funded research.
 In brief, the regulations require that, unless an exemption applies, OJP-funded research projects that involve human subjects must be reviewed and approved by an Institutional Review Board (IRB).
 Before a recipient will be permitted to use OJP funds for any research activity involving human subjects, the recipient must submit to OJP documentation of IRB approval that is sufficient to demonstrate compliance with the requirements of 28 C.F.R.
 Part 46.